 - (a) Stephen Brohman is the Company's CFO.
-He is a principal of Donaldson Brohman Martin CPA Inc. ("DBM CPA") and Oakside Advisory Ltd. ("Oakside") both firms in which he has significant influence.
-DBM CPA and Oakside provide the Company with accounting services. - (b) Shares to be issued include incentive bonus payable to compensate the former Chief Executive officer payable in 36,500 common shares at a price of \$0.80 per share.
+He is a principal of Donaldson Brohman Martin CPA Inc. ("DBM CPA") a firm in which he has significant influence.
+DBM CPA provide the Company with accounting services. - (b) Shares to be issued include incentive bonus payable to compensate the former Chief Executive officer payable in 36,500 common shares at a price of \$0.80 per share.
 Issuance pending since 2016. - (c) On October 14, 2017, convertible notes were issued to two directors, Hendrik Van Alphen and Robert Kopple.
 These notes have been converted as at July 13, 2021. - (d) Marla Ritchie is the Company's Corporate secretary and Hendrik Van Alphen is the Company's director.
 They share control of Marval Office Management Ltd., ("Marval") in which they have significant influence.
 Marval provides office administration services to the Company on a shared cost basis. - (e) David Smith is the Company's President and Interim Chief Executive Officer.
-He is the spouse to the owner of Lucas Investments Ltd. ("Lucas"), a company in which he has significant influence.
+He is the spouse to the owner of Lucas Investments Ltd. ("Lucas").